THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Review your cell phone contract.

 Contracts with expensive providers with 10GB data when in fact you don’t use more than 2GB/month.
 Giffgaff offers very affordable plans, and the best is that you don’t sign a contract, is sort of a top up which cost as low as £5 ($7) per month.
 However, better plans start at around £10 ($13) which includes 1GB of data plus 500 minutes in calls.
-The good thing is that uses the O2 network (only applied to UK).
+The good thing is that uses the O2 network (only applied to the UK).

 Another good option is Q Link Wireless.
 They provide all eligible low-income households with a free cell phone that includes free monthly calling and texting.
 Submit your application and you might be qualified to get a free cell phone and 500 minutes every month plus unlimited texts.